Stay Comfortable During Treatment

-Dr. Chris Mun is here to help patients throughout Cedar Park get the expert dental care they need.
+Dr. Chris Mun is here to help patients throughout Cedar Park, TX, get the expert dental care they need.
 If you are anxious, nervous, or scared of seeing the dentist, we’re here to help with expert sedation dentistry.

 With sedation, you can overcome your anxiety, feel more comfortable, and get the care you need to maintain a healthy mouth and a bright smile.
-Contact us now to learn more and schedule an appointment in Cedar Park today.
+Contact us now to learn more and schedule an appointment today.

 First, sedation dentistry helps with feelings of fear and anxiety.
 Lots of people feel nervous about seeing the dentist, particularly for treatments that may require drilling or surgery, like a filling, a crown, a root canal, or a tooth extraction.